eaasi/user-handbook/source/guide/interface.rst

 .. image:: images/add_environment_dropdown.png

-.. note:: You can add new Objects to any type of environment - Base, Software, or Object - to create a new derivative environment.
+.. note:: You can add new Objects to any type of environment - Base or Object - to create a new derivative environment.
 However, this may particularly cause unexpected behavior with Object Environments, as currently adding an Object to an already-saved Object Environment may essentially eject/overwrite the original saved Digital Object from the environment's virtual drive(s).